office: Buchanan Engineering Lab, rm. 129

 We are advancing a new post-anoxic biological nutrient removal

 process designed to achieve near-complete nitrogen and phosphorus removal

 using mixed microbial consortia.
-The process is referred to as the BIOPHO-PX
+The process, referred to as the BIOPHO-PX

-We are investigating the ability to produce methane and reduce
+We are investigating the ability to enhance methane production and reduce

 pathogens through a novel two-stage anaerobic digestion process that is